Egupta21/ECE-LAB-1/README.md

 &nbsp;

 The table above shows the data that was collected from each of the resistors using the alligator clips connected to each end of the resistor, and the multi-meter.
 The first column shows the calculated value of the resistor based on the color bands on it.
 The second column shows the experimental value of the resisitor obtained by using the multimeter.
 Column 3 is for the 4th strip in the resistor which is the tolerence value.
 The fourth column represents the range of the resistance.
-This is calculater by finding out what 5 percent of the color band resistance value is and then subtracting and adding the derived value to it.
-The last column is used the note whether the experimental value is within the calculated range in column 4.
+This is calculated by finding out what 5 percent of the color band resistance value is and then subtracting and adding the derived value to it.
+The last column is used to note whether the experimental value is within the calculated range in column 4.

 &nbsp;